AdaCore/training_material/courses/rust_essentials/050_tuples_and_arrays/03_destructuring.rst

   let point: (i32, i32) = (10, 20);

-  // The pattern (xx, yy) is IRREFUTABLE
+  // Pattern (xx, yy) is IRREFUTABLE
-  // It perfectly matches the structure of that tuple let (xx, yy) = point;
+  // Perfectly matches the structure of that tuple let (xx, yy) = point;
-  // We're guaranteed to get an xx and a yy!
+  // Guaranteed to get an xx and a yy!

 --------------------------
 Destructuring Assignment